Program/Syllabus

 Other Specialties

 The Business Law Department also offers other Masters degrees as well as a PhD.
-Students can choose to specialize in a specific aspect of business law, such as corporate, intellectual property, financial, tax, or labor law.
-Particularly popular is the concentration in Intellectual Property Law that results in the award of a Certificate similar to that in Global Business Law.
+Students can choose to specialize in a specific aspect of business law, such as Intellectual Property Law, Information Law, Corporate law, Financial Law, Labor Law, Economic Law, Tax Law and Bankruptcy Law.
+The concentration in Intellectual Property Law and Information Law offers a Certificate similar to that in Global Business Law.

 The PhD is available to a limited number of excellent students each year and requires development and completion of a substantial dissertation, under the close supervision of a faculty thesis advisor.
 Currently PhD dissertations in languages other than Japanese cannot be accepted.